-The Puritans loaded more beer than water onboard the Mayflower before casting off for the New World.
-(2) This reflected their traditional drinking beliefs, attitudes, and behaviors.
-They considered alcohol to be a natural and normal part of life.
+The Puritans loaded more beer than water onboard the Mayflower before casting off for the New World.2 This reflected their traditional drinking beliefs.
+They of alcohol to be a natural and normal part of life.
 They believed that God created alcohol and that it was inherently good.
-Indeed, Jesus both made and drank wine and approved drinking in moderate.
-(3)
+Indeed, Jesus both made and drank wine and approved drinking in moderate.3

 Their experience was that it was safer to drink alcohol than the typically polluted water.
-Alcohol was also an effective analgesic.
+Alcohol was also an effective killer of pain.
 It provided the energy necessary for hard work.
-Alcohol served as a social lubricant, provided entertainment, facilitated relaxation and contributed to the enjoyment of food.
+Alcohol also served as a social lubricant.
+It provided entertainment.
+Helped people relax.
+And assisted the enjoying food.
 It also provided pharmacological pleasure.
-In sum, alcohol in colonial America generally enhanced the quality of life.
+In sum, alcohol in colonial America enhanced the quality of life.

 For hundreds of years their English ancestors had enjoyed beer and ale.
 People of both sexes and all ages typically drank beer with their meals.

-Importing a continuing supply of beer was expensive.
+Importing beer was expensive.
 So the early settlers brewed their own.
-However, it was difficult to make the beer to which they were accustomed.
+But it was hard to make the beer they liked.
 That was because wild yeasts caused problems in fermentation.
-For this reason it resulted in a bitter, unappetizing brew.
-(4) The early years of alcohol in Colonial America were not easy.
+It resulted in a bitter brew.4 The early years of alcohol in Colonial America were not easy.

-But these early adventurers did not give up.
+But these early settlers did not give up on producing alcohol.
 Wild hops grew in New England.
-They ordered hop seeds from England in order to cultivate an adequate supply for traditional beer.
-In the meantime, the colonists improvised a beer made from red and black spruce twigs boiled in water.
+They improvised a beer made from red and black spruce twigs boiled in water.
 They also made a beer from ginger.
-A ditty from the 1630s reflects their determination and ingenuity.
+A ditty from the 1630s reflects their ingenuity.

 If barley be wanting to make into malt,